mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="restrictions"></a>
 ## Current Restrictions

+Effective March 1, 2022, almost all remaining public health restrictions have been removed...

-_Last updated: February 15, 2022_
+_Last updated: March 1, 2022_

-The following restrictions are in effect as of Tuesday, February 15, 2022, at 12:01 am:
+The following restrictions are in effect as of Tuesday, March 1, 2022, at 12:01 am:

 ### Confirmed Cases and Close Contacts